 What?, So what?, and Now what?—or whatever style of reflection you choose to use—are powerful elements of the Girl Scout Leadership Experience, and they’ll carry these lessons with them for the rest of their lives.

 Girl Scout programming is designed to be progressive and it’s what makes Girl Scouting fun and effective!
-By building on the knowledge and skills they gain year after year, your girls’ confidence will grow exponentially, and they’ll be eager to try new things and take on new challenges.
+By building on the knowledge and skills they gain year after year, your Girl Scouts’ confidence will grow exponentially, and they’ll be eager to try new things and take on new challenges.
 As a volunteer, you will cultivate a supportive, nonjudgmental space where your Girl Scouts can test their skills and be unafraid to fail.

 Girl Scouts four Program Pillars—STEM, Life Skills, Outdoors, and Entrepreneurship—form the foundation of the Girl Scout program and work together to build girls’ curiosity, kindness, and can-do spirit.
 In fact, every aspect of our program, and every Girl Scout adventure, can be traced back to one of our four program pillars.